Engineering Undergraduate Society of the University of British Columbia: Government

-The EUS Board of Directors is the decision-making body for the engineers within the Faculty of Applied science at UBC.
-The EUS Board consists of the EUS Executive (President, Vice-president Spirit, Vice-president Finance, Vice-president Communications, Vice-president Administration, Vice-president Student Life, Vice-president Academic), a representative from each of the 12 departments and a representative from the first year engineering students.
+The EUS Board of Directors is the decision-making body for the engineers within the Faculty of Applied Science at UBC.
+The EUS Board consists of the EUS Executive (President, Vice-President Spirit, Vice-President Finance, Vice-President Communications, Vice-President External, Vice-President Administration, Vice-President Student Life, Vice-President Academic), a representative from each of the 12 departments and a representative from the first year engineering students.
 The Board directs the Executive on how to operate throughout the year, while the Executive carries out these tasks.
 Non-voting members of council include the Faculty of Applied Science Student Senator, the AMS rep and a member from each of the Ex Officio Clubs.

 The president of the EUS, along with one other elected representatives, sit on the Alma Mater Society of UBC Student Council, representing engineering to the other undergraduate student societies at UBC.